WiFi and Bluetooth speakers

 Which features are important to consider when choosing a wireless speaker?

-- Battery life – if your speaker has a rechargeable battery, make sure it lasts long enough.
-In our testing, battery runtimes ranged from 8 to 30 hours.
+Battery run-time: If your speaker has a rechargeable battery, make sure it lasts long enough.
+In our testing, battery run-times ranged from 5 to 39 hours.

-- Water and dust resistance is useful if you want to use your speaker outdoors.
-Check for an Ingress Protection (IP) rating of at least IP54.
+Water and dust resistance: This is useful if you want to use your speaker outdoors.
+Look for an Ingress Protection (IP) rating of at least IP54.
+Higher numbers offer more protection.
 For information on the different levels of protection, read our article about IP ratings.

-- Near Field Communication (NFC) lets you skip the pairing stage of connecting to a Bluetooth speaker.
-You can simply tap your device to the speaker, and they’ll start communicating.
+Near Field Communication (NFC): NFC lets you skip the pairing stage of connecting to a Bluetooth speaker.
+You can simply tap your device to your speaker and they’ll start communicating.

-- 3.5mm AUX input – a port that allows a 3.5mm audio cable to be connected directly to the speaker.
-This connection uses less power than Bluetooth, but distance is limited by the length of your cable.
+3.5mm AUX input: This is a port that allows a 3.5mm audio cable to be connected directly to the speaker.
+It’ll use less power than Bluetooth, but distance is limited by the length of the cable.

-- Charging USB devices – some speakers with a built-in battery can also charge a device, such as a phone, through USB.
-This does require a specific type of USB port.
+Charge devices via USB: Some speakers can also charge smaller devices, such as a phone, via USB.
+They have a specific type of USB port for this purpose.

-- Apple Airplay is a wireless connection protocol that lets the speaker communicate easily with Apple devices.
+Apple AirPlay 2: This is a wireless connection protocol that lets your speaker communicate easily with Apple devices.

 Which speakers are most reliable?